Traben-0/Entity_Texture_Features/README.md

 ### Mod's features so far:

-- 🎲 Custom & random entity textures with the OptiFine format, including biome, name and height properies, like OptiFine, with even more!
+- 🎲 Custom & random entity textures with the OptiFine format, including biome, name, height and even more properties!
 - 💡 Emissive/glowing entity textures with the OptiFine format
 - 😑️ Blinking mobs
 - ⚗️ Alternate potion visuals for mobs